ga-wdi-boston/game-project-api/README.md

   }
 }
 ```
-If the request is unsuccessful, the response will have an HTTP Status of 401, Unauthorized, and the response body will be empty.
+If the request is unsuccessful, the response will have an HTTP Status of 400, Bad Request, and the response body will be empty (game cannot be joined, player_o already set or user making request is player_x) or JSON describing the errors.

 #### update a game's states
-Or a *PATCH* with changes to to an existing game
+This `update` action expects a *PATCH* with changes to to an existing game, e.g.:
 ```json
 {
   "game": {